We are rejoicing that heaven has welcomed home Al Sanders, faithful servant of Christ for his 94 years.

 Singing sweetly now!

-We’re grateful for Biola’s invitation to celebrate Al’s legacy on the campus—at the school where life began for Al & Margaret and which has remained a beloved institution for them.
+It was a special joy to gather on December 5 (2021) at Calvary Chapel on the Biola University campus to celebrate Al’s homegoing at the school where life began for Al & Margaret and which has remained a beloved institution for them.

 I would like to add a very large thank you to those who have responded to my sweet husband’s Homegoing.
 How he longed for that moment!
 Your words of affirmation of his life are more than one could imagine.
 I’m so grateful for the Lord giving us 73 years together, loving and serving Him together.
 I’m thankful for the consistent life he lived at home as well as in public.
 I have long said the Lord left us here these “extra” years to pray for our children, grandchildren and now great grandchildren…and more.
 That, I will continue to do and thank Him that though I may be “sorrowful, yet I will rejoice,” because there is so much for which to be thankful!